anu-rag/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
+200 | Success.
+OK. -- Request has been processed successfully.
+201 | Created -- Request has been fulfilled and resulted in a new resource being created.
 400 | Bad Request -- Your request is invalid.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized -- Your API token is either invalid, expired, or inactive.
+For inactive users also.
-403 | Forbidden -- The kitten requested is hidden for administrators only.
-404 | Not Found -- The specified kitten could not be found.
+404 | Not Found -- The specified resource could not be found.
-405 | Method Not Allowed -- You tried to access a kitten with an invalid method.
-406 | Not Acceptable -- You requested a format that isn't json.
-410 | Gone -- The kitten requested has been removed from our servers.
-418 | I'm a teapot.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
-Please try again later.